veertuinc/anka-docs/content/en/docs/Anka Build Cloud/CI Plugins/Gitlab/_index.md

 ![gitlab agent info](/images/gitlabAgent-online.png)

-*if the runner is on an AWS instance you will need to allow its public IP in its inbound rules- so the runner will be able to connect to the instance***
+*if the runner is on an AWS instance you will need to allow the AWS instance public IP in its own inbound rules- so the runner will be able to connect to the instance.